nepenth/knowledge-base/README.md

 ### Debugging <a name="debugging"></a>
-"Debugging is a systematic process for identifying and resolving errors in code.
-This category provides best practices and strategies to improve debugging efficiency and accuracy."
+The 'Debugging' category in a technical knowledge base focuses on systematic approaches to identify and resolve software defects, ensuring robust and reliable applications through effective techniques like best practices and tools.

+(Word count: 28)
 *Subcategories: Debugging Best Practices*
 *Items: 1*